 Data from a normalized schema is not necessarily useful for analytical purposes out-of-the-box, as the data has been arranged on the basis of real-world logical relationships rather than the computed and derived values commonly used for reporting, analytics and training algorithms.

 Luckily, while there are as many ways to design a denormalized schema as there are opinions, there are only a handful of plausible normal forms.
 Standardizing on normalized schemas is a way to create the lowest common denominator that can be later transformed to enable virtually every use case.

 Good schema design requires a substantial investment of time and talent.
-Availing yourself of a standardized solution allows you to leverage the expertise of people who have made themselves intimately familiar with the data you want so that you don’t have to.
+At the end of the day, however, adopting a standardized solution allows you to leverage the expertise of people who have made themselves intimately familiar with the data you want — so you don’t have to.